Breeching (boys): Unbreeched boys

 In the 19th century, perhaps as childhood became sentimentalised, it becomes harder to tell the clothing apart between the sexes; the hair remains the best guide, but some mothers were evidently unable to resist keeping this long too.
 By this time the age of breeching was falling closer to two or three, where it would remain.
 Boys in most periods had shorter hair, often cut in a straight fringe, whilst girls' hair was longer, and in earlier periods sometimes worn "up" in adult styles, at least for special occasions like portraits.
 In the 19th century, wearing hair up itself became a significant rite of passage for girls at puberty, as part of their "coming out" into society.
 Younger girls' hair was always long, or plaited.
 Sometimes a quiff or large curl emerges from under a boy's cap.
 Boys are most likely to have side partings, and girls centre partings.

 Girls' bodices usually reflected adult styles, in their best clothes at least, and low bodices and necklaces are common.
-Boys often, though not always, had dresses that were closed up to the neck-line, and often buttoned at the front—rare for girls.
+Boys often had dresses that were closed up to the neck-line, and often buttoned at the front—rare for girls.
 They frequently wear belts, and in periods when female dresses had a V at the waist, this is often seen on little girls, but not on boys.
 Linen and lace at the neck and cuffs tend to follow adult styles for each gender, although again the clothes worn in portraits no doubt do not reflect everyday wear, and may not reflect even best clothes accurately.

 Unbreeched boys of the nobility are sometimes seen wearing swords or daggers on a belt.
 A speech by King Leontes from Shakespeare's The Winter's Tale implies that, as common sense would suggest, these could not be drawn, and were purely for show:

 — he also calls his dress a "coat"; "cote" was a French and English term, dating back to the Middle Ages, for earlier adult male gowns and seems to have been kept in use for boys' clothes to preserve some gender distinction.

 Usually jewellery is not worn by boys, but when worn it is likely to be dark in colour, like the coral beads worn by the Flemish boy above.
 Coral was considered by medical authorities the best material to use for teething aids, and a combined rattle and whistle (in silver) and teething stick (in coral) can be seen in many portraits.

 In portraits even very young girls may wear necklaces, often of pearls.
-In the Van Dyck portrait of the children of Charles I, only the absence of a necklace and the colour of his dress distinguish the unbreeched James (aged four) from his next youngest sister Elizabeth, whilst their elder brother and sister, at seven and six, have moved on to adult styles.
+In the van Dyck portrait of the children of Charles I, only the absence of a necklace and the colour of his dress distinguish the unbreeched James (aged four) from his next youngest sister Elizabeth, whilst their elder brother and sister, at seven and six, have moved on to adult styles.
 In cases of possible doubt, painters tend to give boys masculine toys to hold like drums, whips for toy horses, or bows.